TZstatsADS/ads-spring2024-project1-cty20001114/doc/Proj1_report.md

 2. Women without children derive pleasure from those close to them, while Men without children derive more pleasure from themselves
 3. Each group has a portion of overlapping happy words, but they vary in weights at each age.

+For me personally, if I want to be happier, I need to try more new things with my friends.